-Dinosaurs roamed New Mexico during the Paleozoic, Mesozoic and Cenozoic eras, leaving behind a fossil record that tells the story of more than 500 million years.
+Dinosaurs roamed New Mexico during the Paleozoic, Mesozoic, and Cenozoic eras, leaving behind a fossil record that tells the story of more than 500 million years.
 Although there were many dinosaurs that once roamed the state, several stand out as exceptional specimens.

-A great place to learn about dinosaurs in New Mexico is at the New Mexico Museum of Natural History and Science.
+A great place to learn more about dinosaurs in New Mexico is at the New Mexico Museum of Natural History and Science.

 The largest dinosaur in North America was discovered in New Mexico in 2004.
-Alamosaurus lived in the New Mexico region about 69 million years ago.
-This large dinosaur was about the size of the Titanosaurus sauropods from South America, that weighed up to 100 metric tons and could be as long as 60 feet from head to tail.
+The Alamosaurus lived in the New Mexico region about 69 million years ago.
+This large dinosaur was about the size of the Titanosaur sauropods from South America, that weighed up to 100 metric tons and could be as long as 60 feet from head to tail.

-The bones discovered were of the giant's neck vertebrae, which were larger than any of the Alamosurus bones found elsewhere in North America.
+The bones discovered were of the giant's neck vertebrae, which were larger than any of the alamosurus bones found elsewhere in North America.
 Scientists have speculated on whether the large dinosaur emigrated from South America, though they don't yet know why they would have done so.

-Parasaurolophus was a crested dinosaur with a duck bill.
-The crested bone on the rear of its head produced a haunting sound that scientists think was used for communication, and also for thermoregulation.
+Parasaurolophus was a crested dinosaur with a duckbill.
+The crested bone on the rear of its head produced a haunting sound that scientists think was used for communication and for thermoregulation.
 It was also probably used as a visual display for identifying species and sex.
 Parasaurolophus was a bipedal herbivore who lived in swampy lowlands.

 The first baby Pentaceratops skull ever discovered was found in New Mexico.
-The 70 million-year-old fossil was found in the Bisti Wilderness in 2011 and was encased in plaster and brought back to the New Mexico Museum of Natural History and Science.
+The 70 million-year-old fossil was found in the Bisti/De-Na-Zin Wilderness in 2011 and was encased in plaster and brought back to the New Mexico Museum of Natural History and Science.
 The remains of the baby dinosaur may have been washed in a streambed, as some of its bones have fallen apart.